zeta-chain/wallet/README.md

 **Optional Props:**
 - `settings`: Dynamic SDK configuration object with the following structure:
+  - `cssOverrides`: Custom CSS styles (built-in overrides are applied after user styles for consistent UX)
-  - `overrides`: Dynamic SDK override settings (note: `views` configuration is fixed and cannot be overridden)
+  - `overrides`: Dynamic SDK override settings
   - All other standard Dynamic SDK settings (appName, appLogoUrl, etc.)

 **Protected/Automatic Settings:**
 The following settings are automatically configured and cannot be overridden:
 - `environmentId`: Set based on the `environment` prop
-- `walletConnectors`: Fixed to use only Ethereum connectors
+- `walletConnectors`: Automatically configured with appropriate wallet connectors

-- `walletsFilter`: Fixed to show only Universal Sign-In EVM wallet
-- `overrides.views`: Fixed to show only wallet login view
+**CSS Override Behavior:**
+- User-provided `cssOverrides` are applied first
+- Built-in CSS overrides (e.g., hiding the back button) are applied last to ensure consistent UX
+- This means built-in styles take precedence over user styles when there are conflicts

 ### Hooks